godfrey-creat/alx-system_engineering-devops/0x02-shell_redirections/README.md

-replace all letters A and  c from inputs to z and e respectively
+replace A and c with z and e